 - Educational Directories Inc.

 - School Market Research Institute

 Or use the Mailing List Finder to get a wide selection of library mailing lists available for purchase.

 ALA does not make available any lists of member e-mail addresses.

 Use the Mailing List Finder to get a wide selection of library email lists available for purchase.

 Completing a step-by-step multiple-question request form at BuyerZone will connect you with several library email list brokers.

-Or, check your local public library for a copy of the print edition of the American Library Directory, or you can sign up for a 14-day free trial of American Library Directory Online, to search its library entries for email addresses and put together your own list of them.
+Or, check your local public or college library for a copy of the print edition of the American Library Directory, as mentioned above.
+Or you can sign up for a 14-day free trial of American Library Directory Online, to search its library entries for email addresses and put together your own list of them.